2025-ilaria/project-/llm-prompts.md

 ## 6️⃣ Missing information: wikidata link

-We asked both ChatGPT and Gemini whether a Wikidata page about Teatro Massimo di Palermo existed, using a **zero-shot prompting technique** .
+We asked both ChatGPT and Gemini whether a Wikidata page about Teatro Massimo di Palermo existed, using the **zero-shot prompting technique** .

 ### [ChatGPT](https://chat.openai.com/)